ThreeLetters/SuperSQL/README.md

 While on the most basic level, SuperSQL and Medoo are the same, they are quite different.

 * Response class - SuperSQL has a response class to access crucial information, such as errors
-* Helper - SuperSQL comes with a helper class, with helper functions, while meedoo has it built right in.
+* Helper - SuperSQL comes with an optional advanced helper class, with helper functions, while medoo has a simple one built right in.
 * Smaller & lightweight - SuperSQL is smaller than medoo
 * Development - SuperSQL's code is well structured and it is commented - so you can understand it more
 * SuperSQL is faster - Using xdebug, we found that superSQL's parser is faster than medoo's. (x1000,100%)
 * SuperSQL is less confusing.
 (EG, ``SELECT * FROM `table` `` is just `$SuperSQL->select('table');`)
-* SuperSQL has more features - (EG, multi-querying, dynamic responses)
+* SuperSQL has more features - (EG, multi-querying, dynamic responses, distinct, etc...)

 **How fast is superSQL compared to Medoo?**